UNC Systems Genetics

 For CC strains with the laboratory code “Tau”: Tel Aviv University, Israel1

-The strains listed on this page are the CC strains that have reached the following criteria: 1) are approximately at least 90% homozygous, 2) have 6 to 8 founders, 3) are in SPF or barrier status, 4) will be available from UNC.
+The strains listed on this page are the CC strains that have reached the following criteria: 1) inbred status: 24 are over 99% and 55 are over 95%, 6 are between 88 and 95% homozygous as of the 2020 MRCAs 2) have 6 to 8 founders, 3) are in SPF or barrier status, 4) will be available from UNC.
 Some strains are harder to breed than others, so availability may vary.
 The UNC Systems Genetics Core Facility can provide breeding stock (for internal use unless other permission is acquired) or experimental cohorts.
-We have attempted to include as much breeding advice as possible, but feel free to contact Darla Miller if more advice is desired.
+We have attempted to include as much breeding advice as possible, but feel free to contact Rachel Lynch if more advice is desired.

 Our goal to give access to all investigators to the CC resource.
 We have shown that even incipient inbred lines are a powerful genetic resource.
 Distributing strains that are not 100% inbred addresses the fact that some strains become increasingly difficult to maintain with terminal inbreeding and thus may be lost.
 Researchers need to carefully evaluate whether the CC strains meet the needs of their experimental design.
 However, we wish to note that for decades geneticists have used resources with similar shortcomings and that in contrast with these historical resources, users of CC strains will know, with an unprecedented level of detail, which regions are not fixed and what alleles are segregating in these regions.